aman-yadav-git/Local_DevOps-Setup/README.md

 # Docker + Kubernetes Local DevOps Setup

-This project contains my local DevOps practice environment using Docker and Kubernetes on Fedora Linux.
+***This project contains my local DevOps practice environment using Docker and Kubernetes on Fedora Linux.
-The main goal of this setup is to practice containerization, orchestration, automation, and deployment workflows locally without depending on cloud infrastructure like AWS.
+The main goal of this setup is to practice containerization, orchestration, automation, and deployment workflows locally.***

 ---

-# Why This Setup
+### Why This Setup

 Using cloud resources continuously can increase cost, especially during learning and testing.
 To avoid unnecessary cloud charges, this setup provides a lightweight local environment for hands-on DevOps practice.

-This environment helps in learning:
+**This environment helps in learning:**

 - Linux administration
 - Containerization